 Lisa also commented on the unique compatibility between Canvas and ASSISTments to turn mistakes and misconceptions into learning opportunities.
 In Canvas, teachers can attach a discussion prompt to assignments, allowing students to engage in a discussion about their work with peers and instructors.
 In her remote classroom, Lisa supplements assignments with a class-wide virtual chat.
 These combined practices provide students with multiple opportunities to share challenges and seek clarification.

-Canvas teachers love the LMS features that they can now leverage with ASSISTments.
-Canvas Speedgrader is one such feature that supports flexible scoring and providing feedback.
+Here's a general Canvas tip submitted by one of our teachers (Note: this tip is not currently supported by the ASSISTments integration): The Canvas Speedgrader supports flexible scoring and providing feedback.
 After creating an assignment, teachers can then use the Speedgrader to review individual student submissions, group assignments, leave feedback, and easily assign scores using rubrics or a point scale.
 This feature allows teachers to approach scoring and feedback flexibly, and at their own pace.

 If you’re a Canvas LMS user, try these classroom approaches and others with your ASSISTments account - and stay tuned to our Professional Learning page and Twitter to sign up for a targeted webinar.
 Our Fall calendar starting in August is already open for registration.